ashbacher7/TeamRPGApp/readme.md

 =======

 ## Introduction
-This is a RPG game created by Andrew Ashbacher, Chancellor Banchi, Blake Bicknell and Tianzhuo Ren.
+This is an RPG game created by Andrew Ashbacher, Chancellor Banchi, Blake Bicknell, and Tianzhuo Ren.

-The game world outlook is base on near future, when human gradually step in cyber punk generation.
+The game world outlook is based on near future, where humans gradually step in a cyber punk generation.

-You are a scientist recently recruited by the organization SWD,
+You are a scientist, recently recruited by the organization SWD.

-You have been tasked with developing a new technology for the company,
+You have been tasked with developing a new technology for the company.

-And you personally think you are creating a new technology for the betterment of mankind .
+You personally think you are creating a new technology for the betterment of mankind.

-During the game flow, every choice you make will decide what is your ending,
+During the game flow, every choice you make will decide how it ends.

 Will you have a good ending?